BUSINESS COURSES

 Computer Science 20S (1.0 credit)

 Computer Science 20S is an introduction to computer programming and is open to students in grades 10 and higher.
-Through both group and individual work, students learn and apply methods that are used to develop computer applications.
-Topics include interactive development environments and how they are used in the application development process, planning tools including flowcharting, basic programming structures (data types/variables, basic operations, “if” statements, loops), simple methods, implementation of drawing methods, and code from built-in libraries, and basic game development.
+Through both group and individual work, students learn and apply methods which are used to develop computer applications.
+Topics include interactive development environments and how they are used in the application development process, planning tools including flowcharting, basic programming structures (data types/variables, basic operations, “if” statements, loops), simple methods, implementation of drawing methods and code from built-in libraries, and basic game development.

 Computer Science 30S (1.0 credit)

 Computer Science 30S builds on skills learned in Computer Science 20S.
-Through both group and individual work, students will utilize new and previously learned material to develop problem-solving computer applications.
-There will be continued emphasis on basic computer science principles (data types/variables, loops, “if” statements, multiway branching, and methods that accept arguments).
+Through group and individual work, students will utilize new and previously learned material to develop problem-solving computer applications.
+There will be continued emphasis on basic computer science principles (data types/variables, loops, “if” statements, multiway branching, methods which accept arguments).
 Students will be introduced to the creation and implementation of sorting and searching algorithms.
 They will also utilize arrays and string methods to create control structures that deal with data input validation and file input/output.